-Dragonbot is the name of the crawler Dragon Metrics uses to collect onsite data to be used in features such as Site Explorer and Site Audit.
+Dragonbot is the name of the crawler Dragon Metrics uses to collect onsite data to be used in features such as Site Explorer, Site Audit, and URL X-Ray.

 How to Identify Dragonbot

 Dragonbot identifies itself as "dragonbot" in the user agent field of the HTTP request header when it crawls a site.
 You can identify it as such in your server's logs.

 Here is one example of a user agent string Dragonbot uses:

 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.80 Safari/537.36;Dragonbot; http://www.dragonmetrics.com"

 Please note that several variations of this user agent string are in use, and may change from time to time.
 To identify the user agent as Dragonbot, please do not match the entire string.
 Instead, use the final part of the user agent string to identify it, which will remain constant:

 Dragonbot respects webmasters' and server resources by adhering to crawler politeness rules, including but not limited to: